cyrillkuettel/yt_scraping/README.md

 # Scrape your Youtube Profile
 **This is still in development.**

 It's a youtube history viewer.
+Essentially a way of organizing information.
 I'm writing this application to be able to instantly search my youtube history.
 Also there may be advanced filters in the future, right now it's just a history viewer.
 There is a wordcloud feature, which is a nice way to visualize your interests.
 This is all possible thanks to [Google Takeout](https://takeout.google.com/settings/takeout), which enables users to export data from their google accounts.